 This blog post is longer than I normally write, but I’m sharing intimate details that I know you will relate to.
 So please take a deep breath, grab some water and spend a few minutes connecting with this story.

-A client of mine who I’ll call Jane (she prefers that I don’t use her real name) is a kind-hearted, dedicated, lovable, successful, 40-year-old mama of two…
+A client of mine, who I’ll call Jane to protect her privacy, is a kind-hearted, dedicated, lovable, successful, 40-year-old mama of two…

 She struggled for years with extra baby weight and how to make her self-care a priority.